MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-authoring.md

   - Some applications and printers might change the size of the image.

-  - If the printed anchor is larger than indicated, HoloLens interprets the scale difference in distance.
+  - If the printed anchor is larger than indicated, [!include[pn-hololens](../includes/pn-hololens.md)] interprets the scale difference in distance.
 This causes the anchor to be identified as closer than it really is.

   - Printing from the .pdf file (as described earlier in this topic) is the best way to ensure that the anchor is not resized.